-To read more on A Taste for Bitters, check out this excellent review from the site's archive, which pretty much nails it:
+To read more on A Taste for Bitters, check out this excellent review which pretty much nails it:

 "A Taste for Bitters is an incredible piece of work.
 It documents the band at a time when they were touring heavily and playing together as a flawless unit.
 The words are confident and mature.
 The guitars are sensitive at times and raucous at others.
 The Drums and Bass rumble in time and keep the foundation strong.
 Chokebore is a great band and this is an essential album for anybody who believes in ART." — Noel P, Indie Rock Reviews

-And to accompany your reading, listen to the "full band winter version" of Days of Nothing, one of the B-sides found on the Days of Nothing EP:
+And to accompany your reading, listen to the "full band winter version" of Days of Nothing, one of the B-sides found on the Days of Nothing single:

 Strange Lines digital release and other new releases

 Strange Lines on Bandcamp